-If any sensitive data emerges within the performance this will be treated additional care and will only be used within analysis and documentation with the explicit permission of the participant.
+Any sensitive data that emerged within the performance was treated additional care and only used within analysis and documentation with the explicit permission of the participant.

-Before the game starts, you will be asked to sign a consent form.
-The game can be played by people aged 6 and above, but if you are under 16 you will only be allowed to play with a parent or carer, who must sign a consent form for you.
+Before the game started, participants were asked to sign a consent form.
+The game was played by people aged 6 and above, but participants under 16 were only allowed to play with a parent or carer, who signed a consent form.

 PhD supervisor: Dr Carmen Levick, email@example.com – 0114 2220212 – The University of Sheffield, Room 4.04c, Jessop West, Sheffield, S3 7RA